Chicken Box: Wallet-friendly Western mains in sizable portions in Taman Jurong

 In all honesty, Chicken Box is by no means a 5-star hawker stall.
 It’s quite a textbook Western hawker stall, just not the most extraordinary.

 Above all, what the stall really sold me on was its incredible affordability.
-Considering the price point, I was deeply satisfied by the portion sizes.
+Considering the price point, I was deeply satisfied with the portion sizes.
 Moreover, I’d regard their fare as decent, or even good enough to warrant a return by me or a try if you’re in the area.

 To sum it up: if you’re looking for indulgence that won’t burn a hole in your wallet, Chicken Box is where it’s at.

-Expected damage: S$3 – S$5.50 per pax
+Expected damage: S$3 – S$6.50 per pax

 Order Delivery: foodpanda